-The light that shines within 10° below the horizon can undermine our night vision more than 100 meters away and can affect the aesthetic appearance of the night for more than a kilometre.
-Full cut-off fixtures (or Full-Shielded fixtures) limit the amount of light in this glare zone to <10% while Sharp Cut-Off fixtures limit it to <1%.
-(See Appendix G).
+The light that shines within 10° below the horizon can undermine our night vision more than 100 meters away and can affect the aesthetic appearance of the night.
+Full cut-off fixtures (or fully-shielded fixtures) limit the amount of light in this glare zone to <10% while Sharp Cut-Off fixtures limit it to <1%.
+(See Figure 3.9.1).